miguelalarcos/autoform-extension/README.md

         authorId:
             type: String
             references: 'authors.fullName'  # authorId references collection authors, and fullName is the field to display
-            tag: 'authors' # the tag commented below
+            typeahead: 'authors' # the tag commented below
-            translate: true # false if you don't want the value to be translated to _id.
-Default is true
-                        # if false, then there is another option: strict: boolean (default is true)
+        coauthor:
+            type: String
+            typeahead: 'coauthors' # without references, the value will not be traslated.
+For example, 'Dennet' is stored in field coauthor and not an _id
-                        # strict == true means the value must be in the list of the typeahead to be valid
+            strict: true # means that the value to be stored must be in the list of the typeahead
         publication:
             type: Date
             format: 'DD-MM-YYYY'

 # we generate the function source for the typeahead authors
-@source_author = tpGenerate 'authors' # there must exist a Meteor method 'authors'
+@source_author = tpGenerate 'authors' # there must exist a Meteor method 'authors'.
+It is the same than @source_author = tpGenerate 'authors', 'authors'

-# if we have a coauthor field (that references authors as well) in the book, we have to define
-# @source_coauthor = @Utils.tpGenerate 'authors', 'coauthor'
+@source_coauthor = @Utils.tpGenerate 'authors', 'coauthors' # we use the same Meteor method 'authors' but a different typeahead (tagged 'coauthors')
-# so the tag coauthor is used to distinguish the two sources of typeahead

 # if we want a local method to be called when the submit button is clicked
 localMethod "searchForm", "searchMethod", (doc)->